FlutterFlow/flutterflow-documentation/docs/integrations/authentication/types/custom-auth/token.md

 # Tokens: Types and Lifespans

-Before diving into **Authentication**, let's first clarify some key terms we'll encounter.
-These concepts are essential for understanding how secure access and user verification work.
+Here are some key terms we'll encounter in [Custom Autentication](custom-auth.md).

 - **Authentication Token**: An Auth Token acts as a digital key provided to client apps upon successful login.
 This key verifies the user's identity for subsequent actions